Technology × Social Interaction

 (× = by / of / in / for / against / beyond …)

-TSI research group is interested in the role of technology in social interplay.
+The TSI research group investigates the cross-section of information technology and our social world.

 Social Matching: How could data science & AI help identify suitable collaborators, support recruitment, find experts, and form teams?